 Job Market Paper

 The Need for Equivalence Testing in Economics.
-Institute for Replication Discussion Paper Series No. 125, 2024.
-Under submission.
+MetaArXiv, 2025.

-[ Abstract | Draft | Online Appendix | Stata Command | R Package | Shiny App | 30-Minute Presentation | Interview: Economisch Statistische Berichten (in Dutch) ]
+[ Abstract | Draft | Online Appendix | Stata Command | R Package | Shiny App | 30-Minute Presentation | Institute for Replication Discussion Paper (Older Version) | Interview: Economisch Statistische Berichten (in Dutch) ]

 Published and Forthcoming Articles